kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 This tip had made the senior team leader refer to me as "the super-agent" because I had the highest amount of good customer service feedback and the highest amount of sales in the entire account for that day.

-Another tip.
+## Another tip.

 Angry customers are customers who will most likely give "feedback about the customer service representative" and how well you handle the call will reflect your customer service score.

 This is the reason why I love passionate customers.

 They are responsible for my 20-30% pay increase.

-**Use positive phrasing**.
+## Use positive phrasing.

 Don't say "your package will be delayed by four days."
 Instead, say "In four days you'll get to enjoy your package" The glass is half full not empty.

 You need to master this because positively phrasing things will allow you to communicate your message without being interrupted by negative emotions.

 You can learn this.

 I'm giving you instructions you can do this yourself.

 Is a lot better than.

 You suck.

-**Use simple words**.
+## Use simple words.

 College English with five-syllable words that nobody but intellectual snobs use anyone?

 No thanks.

 Use the simplest words that you can.

-**Say it with a smile**.
+## Say it with a smile.

 Your smile can be heard over the phone.

-**Speak loud and clear**.
+## Speak loud and clear.

 You're projecting your voice to be heard in another country.

 Speak loud and clear.

 We're not in school anymore passing test answers with our classmates.

 Seriously, speak loud and clear.

 Practice it.

 You need to be heard and understood.

 Inhale before you speak and increase the volume louder than you're used to especially if you're a shy person like me.

-**Avoid dead air**.
+## Avoid dead air.

 While waiting for things to load provide the customer with important information about the process or procedures and/or build rapport.

 How is your day going so far?

-**Use common sense**.
+## Use common sense.

 Only say what is needed and nothing more.

 Your goal is to get to a resolution or the next step as quickly as possible.

 **Think solutions not excuses**